Experience the Past, Enjoy the Present

 JCDCN, March 1, 1921: Lester refuses to run for mayor.

 JCDN April 3, 1921: But Mrs. Parker, a former teacher, was nominated by Democrats to run for the School Board.
 An account of her victory was published three days later.
-She was the first woman to serve on the Jefferson City Board of Education.
+She was the second woman to serve on the Jefferson City Board of Education.

 JCDT July 27, 1921 reports members of the Jefferson City golf team were competing in the third round of InterCity Golf Tournament.
 Sedalia was first.
 Jefferson City was second, Columbia third, and Fulton fourth.
 Lester was one of ten members of the local team.